 This interview was published on January of 1999 in a special edition of Nintendo Power #116, the edition that only who have a subscription of the magazine gets it.
 I searched on eBay for that special edition but I didn’t find it =( So I e-mailed Nintendo Power and Nintendo with the link of the interview, asking if it’s really true, and they answered yes!

 There, job done!
-Zelda POSSESSES a timeline, we only have to wait for Shigeru Miyamoto no Wikipédia to start launching new games of Site oficial that are connected to the ones that already exist.
+Zelda POSSESSES a timeline, we only have to wait for Shigeru Miyamoto on Wikipédia to start launching new games of Official website that are connected to the ones that already exist.

 Zelda is an adventure game, really rich in puzzles, which, for who is more addicted to it, brings a fantasy story like no other before.